stequald/PyKeyTree/README.md

     Enter Chain:
     0'/1/2

+###### Use the hash seed option to do a number of specific rounds of sha256 on your seed.
+If the bip39 option is used hash seed option will be ignored:
+    ./kt.py --seedhex --hashseed
+    Enter Seed in Hex:
+    7b1f95ed9a1c9319172c2dd4cc765fb82bad1a3be1cfc89fc37006c0dbbcbe3d
+    Enter Chain:
+    0'/1/2
+    Enter number of rounds of Sha256 hash:
+    2

+###### Use the generate BIP39 mnemonic option to generate a mnemonic using os.urandom:
+    ./kt.py --generateBIP39mnemonic
+    ./kt.py -gbip39m

 ###### Use the extended key option to enter the extended key in lieu of the seed:
     ./kt.py --extkey
     ./kt.py -ek